Last Updated on January 8, 2023 by Norvan Martin

 Which Type Of Tweeter Is Best?

 For cars with aftermarket sound systems, it is best advised to connect with tweeters that have higher sensitivity ratings- at least 90 decibels.
-However, cars with their factory designed sound systems should be paired with lower rating tweeters for the best sound optimization.
+However, cars with factory-designed sound systems should be paired with lower-rating tweeters for the best sound optimization.

 Do Tweeters Make Music Louder?

 Tweeters produce high-pitched sounds that balance out the lower frequencies reproduced by woofers and the midrange frequencies produced by midrange speaker drivers.
 They have smaller cones than other drivers and produce more narrow soundwaves so they are not necessarily louder but higher pitched.
 Using tweeters helps the speaker create a more natural overall sound by complementing the bass from the woofers.

 Should I Add A Super Tweeter?

 Most of the frequencies produced by a super tweeter are not entirely perceptible to the human ear, however, the high-Frequency energies they reproduce have a wonderful effect of helping reinforce and focus the usually omnidirectional sound produced by the tweeter and lower frequency drivers.
 The resulting effect is a balanced, more natural sound that gives the listener an immersive sound experience.